The Hamiltonian formulation of General Relativity: myths and reality: The gauge generator and transformation of the metric tensor

 In the Introduction, we restrict our discussion to a particular meaning of diffeomorphism given in (\ref{eqn00}) that is generally accepted in literature on GR and which is similar to the usual gauge transformations.
 It is in exactly this sense that diffeomorphism invariance can be derived from the Hamiltonian approach.
 Now we would like to describe this transformation without recourse to the Hamiltonian formulation as it is usually presented in textbooks (e.g. see \cite{Landau}); and we wish to reveal how a difference between these two views of diffeomorphism invariance manifests itself.
 This exercise will also demonstrate the connection between (\ref{eqn00}) and general coordinate transformations.

 The principle of general covariance, the cornerstone of GR, puts severe restrictions on the possible forms of the Lagrangian.
-The simplest is the EH Lagrangian.\footnote{Of course, it is not unique and there are many posibilities: such as Lovelock gravity \cite{Lovelock} or $f\left( R\right) $.} The EH action and the Einstein equations are invariant under a general coordinate transformation
+The simplest is the Einstein-Hilbert Lagrangian \cite{Landau, Carmeli}\footnote{Of course, it is not unique and there are many posibilities: such as Lovelock gravity \cite{Lovelock} or $f\left( R\right) $.}